b-tapia-morales/FuzzyLogic/README.md

 public class WorkingMemoryImpl : WorkingMemory
 ```

-Now, we must hide the base method by redeclaring the base method and preload all data inside it.
+Now, we must hide the base method by re-declaring the base method and preload all data inside it.

 ```csharp
 public new static IWorkingMemory Initialize()